 Llanfair PG

 Britain’s longest place name was invented in the 1860s as a publicity stunt to attract tourists.
 It still works, judging by the number of visitors who come to take selfies with the railway station sign.
-Deep breath: Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch means ‘St Mary’s Church in the hollow of the white hazel near the rapid whirlpool and the Church of St Tysilio of the red cave’.
+Ready?
+Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch means ‘St Mary’s Church in the hollow of the white hazel near the rapid whirlpool and the Church of St Tysilio of the red cave’.

 Llanfair PG sign on platform at railway station.